limitless-man/opencti/Connectors-Enrichment/README.md

 ```

-## maxmind_license_key.conf
+## maxmind_license_key.secret

-Last but not least, we have the `maxmind_license_key.conf` file.
+Last but not least, we have the `maxmind_license_key.secret` file.
 It holds the key to unlock the power of MaxMind's magical data.
 Don't forget to fill in your MaxMind license key:

 ```
 ### ENTER MAXMIND LICENSE KEY HERE